-Likes are the lowest hanging fruit, shares would be second in terms of appeal, and starting a conversation in the comments is goal on Facebook.
-So, while it’s great to get a lot of likes, more comments will lead to your content getting more views on Facebook.
+Likes are the lowest hanging fruit, shares would be second regarding the appeal, and starting a conversation in the comments is the goal on Facebook.
+So, while it's great to get a lot of likes, more comments will lead to your content getting more views on Facebook.
 When you create a post, it has the possibility to stay in the Newsfeed for 24 hours.
 It goes back into the Newsfeed each time someone likes, shares, or comments on it.
-This is why engagement on your posts is so important, it helps recirculate your post.
+This is why engagement on your posts is so important; it helps recirculate your post.

-1. Facebook images should be in the 1:1 aspect ratio for a timeline photo preview that isn’t distorted.
-I load square images at 1000 x 1000 pixels and these scale perfectly on the page.
+1. Facebook images should be in the 1:1 aspect ratio for a timeline photo preview that isn't distorted.
+I load square pictures at 1000 x 1000 pixels, and this scales perfectly on the page.

 2. Cover photos are 851 pixels by 315 pixels.
 When you post a new cover photo add text including a link to your website in the photo description to maximize the spin through the Facebook newsfeed.

 If you have weak design skills or don't have time, please use a professional designer to create your images.
 If you only take one piece of advice from my article, use great images in the proper format.

 Resource: How to Set Up Your Facebook Page Like a Pro

 [pullquote position=”right”]People want to be entertained.
 Use the art of visual storytelling to grow your Facebook page.[/pullquote]

 What is Edgerank?
 Edgerank is the science behind Facebook success.
 “An Edge is everything that “happens” in Facebook.
 Examples of Edges would be status updates, comments, likes, and shares.”